-- (a) widows, widowers and orphans who, being residents in Hong Kong, appear to the Brewin Trust Fund Committee ("the Committee") to require such maintenance and benefit; and - (b) workmen, which expression shall include females, who having been employed in Hong Kong and become wholly or in part incapacitated for work by reason of age, sickness, disablement or otherwise, appear to the Committee to require such maintenance and benefit.

-2. The Fund is managed by the Committee constituted under Section 5 of the Ordinance.
+- (a) widows, widowers and orphans who, being residents in Hong Kong, appear to the Brewin Trust Fund Committee ("the Committee") to require such maintenance and benefit; and - (b) workmen, which expression shall include females, who having been employed in Hong Kong and become wholly or in part incapacitated for work by reason of age, sickness, disablement or otherwise, appear to the Committee to require such maintenance and benefit. - 2.
+The Fund is managed by the Committee constituted under Section 5 of the Ordinance.
 The membership list of the Committee for the year under report is at Appendix I. The secretariat and accounting work of the Fund is undertaken by the Trust Funds and Temples Joint Secretariat.
 The Director of Audit is the auditor of the Fund's accounts.
-UBS AG has been appointed as the investment manager of the Fund since April 2015 and is responsible for the day-to-day investment management.

-3. During the reporting period, the total income of the Fund (before losses on investment) was HK\$8.68 million.
-The losses on investment were HK\$11.31 million.
-The total expenditure was HK\$10.92 million.
-The Fund recorded a deficit of HK\$13.55 million for 2022-23.
-As at 30 June 2023, the capital of the Fund was HK\$60 million and the accumulated surplus was HK\$224.90 million.
-The audited Financial Statements of the Fund for the year ended 30 June 2023 is at Appendix II.

-4. In 2022-23, grants of HK\$8.99 million in total were disbursed as follows -
+UBS AG has been appointed as the investment manager of the Fund since April 2015 and is responsible for the day-to-day investment management. - During the reporting period, the total income of the Fund (before gains on investment) was HK\$9.27 million.
+The gains on investment were HK\$1.33 million.
+The total expenditure was HK\$11.63 million.
+The Fund recorded a deficit of HK\$1.03 million for 2023-24.
+As at 30 June 2024, the capital of the Fund was HK\$60 million and the accumulated surplus was HK\$223.87 million.
+The audited Financial Statements of the Fund for the year ended 30 June 2024 is at Appendix II. - 4.
+In 2023-24, grants of HK\$9.64 million in total were disbursed as follows -

-HK\$

-- (a) Grants through the Director of Social Welfare to individuals 1,103,897 and families in need of immediate financial assistance. - (b) Grants through the Commissioner for Labour to - - (i) Needy family members of deceased employees in fatal 3,240,000 employees' compensation cases.
+- (a) Grants through the Director of Social Welfare to individuals 922,371 and families in need of immediate financial assistance. - (b) Grants through the Commissioner for Labour to - - (i) Needy family members of deceased employees in fatal 3,000,000 employees' compensation cases.

-- (ii) Employees, or family members of 15,000 deceased employees, who are incapacitated for work or died as a result of a work-related disease (other than pneumoconiosis. mesothelioma and occupational deafness) but are not eligible for compensation under the Employees' Compensation Ordinance. - (iii) Family members of deceased mesothelioma sufferers 92,670 (with date of death falling after the Pneumoconiosis and Mesothelioma (Compensation) Ordinance took effect) or deceased pneumoconiotics who are not eligible for any compensation under the Pneumoconiosis (Compensation) Ordinance and the Pneumoconiosis and Mesothelioma (Compensation) Ordinance or any benefits under the Pneumoconiosis Ex Gratia Scheme, and grant from the Brewin Trust Fund has not been made before on account of mesothelioma or pneumoconiosis. - (iv) Employees who have been dismissed or forced to resign due to old age, sickness or redundancy before they qualify for long service payment or severance payment and are not entitled to remedies under Part VIA of the Employment Ordinance. - (v) Elderly employees or employees certified as 30,994 permanently unfit to continue with their work who are unable to receive long service payment or terminal payment or severance payment under the Employment Ordinance by default of their employers. - (vi) Family members of persons who died in work 120,000 accidents and are alleged to be self-employed. - (vii) Mesothelioma sufferers for meeting the medical 1,580,695 expenses for the use of self-financed drugs in the Hospital Authority Drug Formulary for the treatment of mesothelioma. - (viii) Employees of non-fatal employees' compensation 382,000 cases who are in need of financial assistance due to non-payment of periodical payment by employers and, as a result, have applied for legal aid or filed claim at court in order to pursue the employees' compensation claims.
+- (ii) Employees. family members or of deceased employees, who are incapacitated for work or died as a result of a work-related disease (other pneumoconiosis, mesothelioma and occupational deafness) but are not eligible for compensation under the Employees' Compensation Ordinance. - (iii) Family members of deceased mesothelioma sufferers 284,070 (with date of death falling after the Pneumoconiosis and Mesothelioma (Compensation) Ordinance took effect) or deceased pneumoconiotics who are not eligible compensation for any under Pneumoconiosis (Compensation) Ordinance and the Pneumoconiosis and Mesothelioma (Compensation) Ordinance or any benefits under the Pneumoconiosis Ex Gratia Scheme, and grant from the Brewin Trust Fund has not been made before on account of mesothelioma or pneumoconiosis. - (iv) Employees who have been dismissed or forced to resign due to old age, sickness or redundancy before they qualify for long service payment or severance payment and are not entitled to remedies under Part VIA of the Employment Ordinance. - (v) Elderly employees or employees certified as permanently unfit to continue with their work who are unable to receive long service payment or terminal payment or severance payment under the Employment Ordinance by default of their employers. - (vi) Family members of persons who died in work 0 accidents and are alleged to be self-employed. - (vii) Mesothelioma sufferers for meeting the medical 2,909,542 expenses for the use of self-financed drugs in the Hospital Authority Drug Formulary for the treatment of mesothelioma. - (viii) Employees of non-fatal employees' compensation cases who are in need of financial assistance due to non-payment of periodical payment by employers and, as a result, have applied for legal aid or filed claim at court in order to pursue the employees' compensation claims.